 - When the Universal Bus Pass (U-Pass) was introduced in 2007, the Edmonton LRT's overall ridership increased by 12 per cent

-- The purchase of hybrid vehicles and solar-powered electric grounds carts is reducing the vehicle fleet’s greenhouse gas emissions
+- Hybrid vehicles and solar-powered electric grounds carts are reducing the vehicle fleet’s greenhouse gas emissions

-- The Students’ Union’s Safewalk service helps ensure the safety of pedestrians and LRT-users at night
+- Students’ Union’s Safewalk service helps ensure the safety of pedestrians and LRT-users at night